No illicit material found on Turkish vessel, EU says after illegal search

 The ministry also summoned the ambassadors of the EU and Italy and the German charge d'affaires to protest the incident.

-Libya has been ravaged by a civil war since the ouster of Muammar Gaddafi in 2011.
+Libya has been ravaged by a civil war since the ouster of Moammar Gadhafi in 2011.

 A new government was founded in 2015 under an U.N.-led agreement, but efforts for a long-term political settlement have failed in the face of attacks by the warlord Haftar.